-CH Course Notes 2 GEO5920 Colloquium Must attend 2 semesters, and it is recommended that this is done during first year.
+CH Course Notes 2 GEO5920 Colloquium Must attend 2 semesters, and it is recommended during the first year.
 Students may choose to register for credit in a later semester, but they must maintain letter of attendance & grade, which is required to register for credit.
 Students must present their thesis during designated poster session before graduating.
 3 GEO6118 Contemporary Geographic Thought Required Course to be taken at UF for all graduate students.
 No Waivers permitted.
 3 One Quantitative Methods Course.
 Choose From: GEO6160 Intro Quant Methods GEO6161 Intermediate Quant Methods To be taken the first fall semester if possible.
 If GEO6160 taken previously, take GEO6161 Intermediate Quant first spring semester.
 3 or 4 One Techniques Course (in addition to coursework from previous degree) GEO5945 Field Methods in Geography GEO6451 Medical Geography GEO6938 Advanced Remote Sensing GEO6938 GIS Programming GIS 6456C Appl.
-GIS for disease ecol. & epidemiology GIS5028C Advanced Air Photo Interpretation GIS5038C Remote Sensing GIS5107C Geog Info Sys Research GIS6104 Spatial Networks GEO6455 Advanced Study Design in Medical Geography MET6752 Atmospheric Data Analysis Others, get approval from graduate coordinator & advisor.
+GIS for Disease Ecology and Zoonoses GIS5028C Advanced Air Photo Interpretation GIS5038C Remote Sensing GIS5107C Geog Info Sys Research GIS6104 Spatial Networks GEO6455 Advanced Study Design in Medical Geography MET6752 Atmospheric Data Analysis Others, get approval from graduate coordinator & advisor.
 3 GEA/GEO/GIS/MET Take at least 1 additional course (3CH) in Geography that does not count for another requirement.
 (MUST BE A COURSE, NOT READING HOURS) 3 NOT GEA/GEO/GIS/MET Take 3 CH outside of the department, taught by a non-geographer.
-3 or 6 GEO6971 Thesis Hours Must take 3 CH in semester graduating, maximum of 6 CH count towards 30 hours for degree.
+3 or 6 GEO6971 Thesis Hours Must take a minimum of 3 CH in semester graduating; a maximum of 6 CH count towards 30 hours for degree.
 21 Minimum CH in GEA/GEO/GIS/MET A minimum of 21 of the 30 credit hours must be in Geography (GEA/GEO/GIS/MET).
+Each student is required to complete a focus area specific seminar.

-Note: Note: a) only 12 hours of GEO6905 can count towards degree a) only 12 hours of GEO6905 can count towards degree
+Note: a) only 12 hours of GEO6905 can count towards degree

-- d) Be sure ALL GEO6938 Special Topics courses have actual titles before graduation - e) For a list of all "on the books" courses offered by our department in AY2019-2020, see http://gradcatalog.ufl.edu/content.php?catoid=12&navoid=2636 - f) If you had any requirements waived (e.g. Quant Methods) you must make up the required number of CH with other, additional GEO, GIS, GEA, MET courses from the Geography program.
-A course being waived does NOT waive the CH requirement for those Geography hours.
+- b) an officially declared minor is not required - c) GEO6938 is a generic number this number will change once the instructor has applied for and received a "real" course number and it is added to the catalog - d) Be sure ALL GEO6938 Special Topics courses have actual titles before graduation - e) For a list of all "on the books" courses offered by our department in the current year, see http://gradcatalog.ufl.edu/content.php?catoid=12&navoid=2636 - f) If you had any requirements waived (e.g. Quant Methods) you must make up the required number of CH with other, additional GEO, GIS, GEA, MET courses from the Geography program.
+A course being waived does NOT waive the CH requirement for those Geography hours. - g) if a student progresses from MA/MS to PhD within UF Geography, the focus area seminar requirement can carry over.